 Welcome to our multipart program on giving and receiving recognition.
-This series will lead the supervisors and team members on contemporary theories of recognition and gratitude in the workplace, basics of giving and receiving recognition and avoiding recognition pitfalls.
+This series will lead the supervisors and team members on contemporary theories of recognition and gratitude in the workplace and at home, the basics of giving and receiving recognition and suggestions for avoiding recognition pitfalls.

 On Recognition is available for self direction but is best experienced in guided presentations, live or distant.